zellige/hastile/README.md

 Running
 -------
+To start the server:
-Start the server with `hastile --configFile FILEPATH`
+`hastile --configFile FILEPATH`

+To run with GHC Metrics:
+`./hastile --configFile FILEPATH +RTS -T`

 Projections
 -----------